d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 :label:`subsec_bert_input_rep`

-In natural language processing, some tasks (e.g., sentiment analysis) take single text as the input, while in some other tasks (e.g., natural language inference), the input is a pair of text sequences.
+In natural language processing, some tasks (e.g., sentiment analysis) take single text as input, while in some other tasks (e.g., natural language inference), the input is a pair of text sequences.
 The BERT input sequence unambiguously represents both single text and text pairs.